 I passed the tents set up with childrens' games, which were very familiar to my anime-watching self.
 The surreal spectacle was also a dispiriting realization that I was long past the age to experience all of this first-hand.
 Oh, look, a doggie!

-to take a picture, but also seemed really happy about it.
+The owner of these dogs not only accepted my request to take a picture, but also seemed really happy about it. |

 I admit, I was starting to get a little bored at this point.
 I wandered back through the hall of wishes tied to bamboo.
 As the sun laid its head to rest, the lights overhead began to sparkle in a truly dazzling manner.